cccbr/runningatower/content/docs/communication/_index.md

 ***[Tower authority](../glossary/#tower-authority)*** also means those owning and / or responsible for rings of bells that are mobile or in secular buildings – e.g. the Local Authority for a municipal ring of bells, or a private owner.

+The CCCBR produce a number of leaflets:
+-[From Practice to Perfect](https://cccbr.org.uk/wp-content/uploads/2022/12/From-Practice-to-Perfect-a-short-guide-for-clergy-PCCs-and-Safeguarding-Advisors.pdf) that is aimed at clergy, PCCs and safeguarding advisors.
+This guide explains how ringers are trained, safeguarded and organised.
+-[Bells in your care](https://cccbr.org.uk/wp-content/uploads/2016/05/Bells-in-Your-Care.pdf) which contains notes for incumbents and churchwardens who find themselves responsible for a ring of church bells.

 ## Faculties

 These are applicable to bells and towers within the ***[C of E](../glossary/#c-of-e)***.
 Guidance notes on these should be consulted for any proposed changes within a tower.
 Further information can be found at [Belfry Upkeep Faculty Rules](https://belfryupkeep.cccbr.org.uk/docs/030-faculty-rules/).